rushtehrani/blog/content/post/kubernetes-on-google-container-engine.md

 kubectl proxy &
 ```

-Now you can access K8S Dashboard in your browser at:
+Now you can access K8S' Dashboard in your browser at:

 http://localhost:8001/ui

-And access K8S REST API at:
+And K8S' REST API at:

 http://localhost:8001/api/v1.